buger/jsonparser/README.md

 It is 3-9 times faster then standard `encoding/json` package (depending on payload size and usage), and almost infinitely (literally) better in memory consumption because it operate with data on byte level, and provide direct slice pointers.
 Few allocations you see in benchmarks happen because type conversions.

+`ffjson` goes next and looks really amazing considering that it is almost drop-in replacement for `encoding/json`.

 #### Small payload